 Melissa holds a BS from California Polytechnic State University-San Luis Obispo.

-Erica, a practicing children’s psychologist in Silicon Valley for over 20 years, works from a strength-based perspective.
+Erica is co-founder of My Digital TAT2.
+As a practicing adolescent psychologist in Silicon Valley, she works from a strength-based perspective.
 She specializes in bullying prevention, relational aggression, digital drama, digital safety, and conflict resolution.

 She has a passion for helping children and teens learn the skills to become their own advocates, as well as helping schools become caring communities.
 Her research has focused on the psychological and sociological impact of technology on the lives of children, families, schools and communities.
-A dedicated activist, Erica has served as a pro-bono high school counselor in East Palo Alto schools for 10 years.
+Erica has volunteered as a high school counselor at Eastside College Prep for the past 10 years.

 In addition to holding the My Digital TAT2 Board Chair position, Jennifer is engaged in many San Francisco-based community work for children.
 She currently serves on the Board of Directors at the Exploratorium in San Francisco, and most recently served on the Board of Trustees of CuriOdyssey from 2010-2016.
 She attended Parents Nursery School (PNS) with her children from 2003-2008, where she taught and served as President.